375 Pearl Street

-375 Pearl Street (also known as Intergate.Manhattan, the Verizon Building, and One Brooklyn Bridge Plaza) is a 32-story office and datacenter building in the Civic Center of Lower Manhattan in New York City, at the Manhattan end of the Brooklyn Bridge.
-The building was built for the New York Telephone Company and was completed in 1975.
-In 2016, the building underwent a renovation.
+375 Pearl Street (also known as the Intergate.Manhattan, One Brooklyn Bridge Plaza, and Verizon Building) is a 32-story office and datacenter building in the Civic Center of Lower Manhattan in New York City, at the Manhattan end of the Brooklyn Bridge.
+It was built for the New York Telephone Company and completed in 1975.
+It was renovated in 2016.

 History

 The building was built for the New York Telephone Company and was completed in 1975.
 The building originally appeared windowless but had several 3 ft (some with glass) running up the building.
 As it approached completion, The New York Times architecture critic Paul Goldberger decried it as the "most disturbing" of the phone company's new switching centers because it "overwhelms the Brooklyn Bridge towers, thrusts a residential neighborhood into shadow and sets a tone of utter banality."

 In the 1990s and 2000s, Verizon switching operations included a small DMS-100 telephone exchange and a Switching Control Center System.
 The building's CLLI code, its identification in the telecommunications industry, was NYCMNYPS.
 The Pearl Street CS2K softswitch was the recipient of voice traffic from decommissioned legacy switches in the city.